Alerts

 Dog Leash Requirement on the Carson Ranger District

-U.S. Marine Corps Mountain Warfare Training Center Intensive Use Area Closure (BRIDGEPORT RD)
+U.S. Marine Corps Mountain Warfare Training Center Intensive Use Area Closure (Bridgeport RD)

-Pacific Crest Trail Restrictions (BRIDGEPORT/CARSON RDs)
+Pacific Crest Trail Restrictions (Carson and Bridgeport Ranger Districts)

-Food and Refuse Storage Restrictions (BRIDGEPORT RD)
+Food and Refuse Storage Restrictions (Bridgeport Ranger District)

-Possession of Cannabis Prohibited (FOREST WIDE)
+Possession of Cannabis Prohibited (Forest Wide)

-Possessing, storing, or transporting a cannabis plant(s) or any element of a cannabis plant or any substance derived from the manufacture of a cannabis plant is prohibited on all National Forest System lands within the Humboldt
+Possessing, storing, or transporting cannabis plants or any substance derived from the manufacture of a cannabis plant is prohibited on all National Forest System lands within the Humboldt-Toiyabe National Forest.
+This is to protect public health, well being and safety.